pinifloyd/BootstrapToolkit/README.md

 # Twitter Bootstrap 3.3.1 for Rails 4

 Twitter Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
-It includes base CSS/LESS/SCSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.
+It includes base CSS/LESS/SCSS for typography, forms, buttons, tables, grids, navigation, and more.

-TwitterBootstrapToolkit integrates Twitter Bootstrap LESS for Rails Asset Pipeline.

 [![GitHub version](https://badge.fury.io/gh/pinifloyd%2FTwitterBootstrapToolkit.svg)](http://badge.fury.io/gh/pinifloyd%2FTwitterBootstrapToolkit)